Initial Author of this Specification was Ian Hickson, Google Inc., with the following copyright statement:

 If the connection's RTCPeerConnection

-signalingState is closed
+signalingState is closed, abort these

 steps, and throw an exception with an RTCError

-object of type INVALID_STATE
+object of type INVALID_STATE.

 Instantiate a new IdP proxy and request an identity assertion.